nandoquintana/docker-missing-tools/README.md

 ## build and deploy

-Create an image from your source code (Dockerfile) and deploy it (docker-stack.yml) with the rest of the stack:
+Create an image from your source code (and a Dockerfile) and deploy it (according a docker-stack.yml) with the rest of the stack:
 ```
 $ docker_build_and_deploy TARGET IMAGE STACK [docker-stack.yml] [Dockerfile]
 ```